TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 ### Follow Distance

-This is how many tiles apart followers should be as the player moves forward in a straight line.
+This specifies how far apart followers should be as the player moves forward in a straight line.
 A distance of 1 results in a tight chain; a distance of 2 doubles the spacing.
 Default follow distance is 1.5.

 ### Follower Collider